 This approach is not usually recommended for acute stress reduction as it typically requires a bit of repetition to learn what internal states influence your brainwaves and the feedback.
 In addition, this training can take a variety of forms depending on which protocol is used, which experience is selected, how the feedback is displayed, and how the thresholds are set.
 I will discuss each of these below.

-There are two protocols to choose from, Focus and Quiet Mind.
-Focus rewards increased activation of the frontal lobes, while Quiet Mind rewards de-activation of the frontal lobes.
+There are two protocols to choose from, Focus and Calm.
+Focus rewards increased activation of the frontal lobes, while Calm rewards de-activation of the frontal lobes.

-The Quiet Mind protocol rewards you when there is a decrease of frontal lobe activation which occurs when you become more relaxed, reduce ruminating/worry, or excessive thinking.
-This protocol can be particularly helpful as an adjunctive tool if you’re managing stress or reducing anxiety.
+The Calm protocol rewards you when there is a decrease of frontal lobe activation which occurs when you become more relaxed, reduce ruminating/worry, or excessive thinking.
+This protocol can be particularly helpful as an adjunctive tool if you’re managing stress, reducing anxiety, or increasing your mental resilience.

 The Focus protocol rewards activation of the frontal lobes and is more useful for managing an under aroused frontal lobe, such as what might be seen in individuals with ADHD, depression, or cognitive difficulties.
 The Focus protocol can be helpful for a midday mental health break before returning to a work task or a project that needs your attention.

-If you’re struggling with stress, anxiety, overthinking, rumination, or worry, the Quiet Mind protocol is likely to be more helpful.
-It is important to remember that in these scenarios you might be engaging in a brainwave pattern that may feel challenging or unknown.
+If you’re struggling with stress, anxiety, overthinking, rumination, or worry, the Calm protocol is likely to be more helpful.
+It’s important to remember that in these scenarios you might be engaging in a brainwave pattern that may feel challenging or unknown.
 With this in mind, the other elements of the experience become important considerations.

 By default, the firefly is displayed at the bottom of the screen.
 This is a visual representation of your success in meeting the criterion of the protocol.
 The higher the firefly is on the graph, the “better” you’re doing at shifting your brainwave pattern.